localpreservation/presentations/2016-09-09-localpastnyc.md

 So if you are interested in teaching people how to tell a story about a historic place in their community, how do you present them with authentic tasks—real challenges.
 McDaniel suggests three key components:

-1. Design around Problems and Frame Using GRASPS (goal, role, audience, situation, product, standards).
+1. Design around Problems and Frame Using  (goal, role, audience, situation, product, standards).
 2. Find a Real Audience, online or in person.
 3. Peer review and response